Looking after your mental health

 It’s easy to overlook one of your most important assets, your own mental wellbeing.

 Farming can be a 24/7 business and many in the industry work long hours in isolation in remote, rural areas.
 That’s why strong support networks are vital for maintaining good mental health, especially during stressful times.
-Our caseworkers are always available and willing to talk through problems and concerns in complete confidence, without judgement.
+Our caseworkers are available and willing to talk through problems and concerns in complete confidence, without judgement.
 They are trained in suicide awareness and mental health first-aid and provide a human, sympathetic and caring link to the charity.

 It is vital that anyone suffering from mental health issues seeks professional help.
 We work closely with many other organisations and agencies to ensure support is provided where it is needed, as quickly and efficiently as possible.